microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

 ## Overview of the Contoso Traders application

 Contoso Traders is one of the leading E-Commerce platforms with a wide range of electronic products like desktops and laptops, mobile phones, gaming console accessories, and monitors.
-This includes a wide range of international brands like Microsoft Surface, XBOX, Samsung, ASUS, DELL etc. Contoso Traders Organization is using Microsoft 365 for their collaboration works internally.
+This includes a wide range of international brands like Microsoft Surface, XBOX, Samsung, ASUS, DELL, etc. Contoso Traders Organization is using Microsoft 365 for their collaboration works internally.

 Contoso Traders has different departments like marketing, sales, accounts, HR, and IT.
 For internal communication, they are using Microsoft Teams and Outlook.
-In the Contoso Traders organisation, there are various functionalities with the Contoso Traders E-commerce platform like product approval, product price approval, Product price update approval etc.
+In the Contoso Traders organization, there are various functionalities with the Contoso Traders E-commerce platform like product approval, product price approval, Product price update approval, etc.

 ## Key Takeaway

 The key takeaways from this demo are:

    - GitHub Actions is used to automate the deployment of the application and infrastructure.
-Using GitHub Action workflows, the application and infrastructure can be deployed to Azure cloud with a single click, allowing you to implement continuous integration and continuous deployment process.
+Using GitHub Action workflows, the application and infrastructure can be deployed to the Azure cloud with a single click, allowing you to implement continuous integration and a continuous deployment process.
    - GitHub Actions integrates with Azure services to enable you to build, test, and deploy to Azure directly from your GitHub repository, along with tons of other integrations.
    - GitHub Advanced Security is a set of tools that help you find and fix vulnerabilities in your code, protect your users, and detect and prevent malicious activity.
    - GitHub Advanced Security is available for public and private repositories on GitHub.com and GitHub Enterprise Cloud.